 Museum friends and volunteers

 The Friends of Penrith and Eden Museum is an independent support group.
-They meet between September and April, at the Quaker Meeting House in Penrith.
-The Friends host talks on subjects of local and national interest.
+The Friends meet between September and April in Penrith and host talks on subjects of local and national interest.

 Museum friends aim: